 - Is ease of use of primary importance, even if the product or method may not be as effective?
 Remember, highly effective methods, such as teeth brushing, are not very effective if they are infrequently done.

 The table below provides a good overview of these options and factors.

 |Maxigard Gel||Daily||2 minutes/day||+|

 All of the home care options listed above can be used together for even better oral health.

 Professional Dental Prophylaxis (cleaning)

 General anesthesia is required for dental prophy in pets, which makes many pet owners nervous.
 We understand the risks of general anesthesia and take every precaution to make sure your pet is safe.
-Preanesthetic workups are recommended for pets undergoing dental work.
-Physical examination, blood work and EKG (electrocardiogram) will screen your pet for underlying diseases that can lead to anesthetic complications.
-Based on this assessment, your veterinarian will advise you whether your pet is a candidate for a dental cleaning and will make a unique plan catered to your pet's health.
-Anesthetic complications in healthy pets (as determined by the preanesthetic work up) are exceedingly rare, unlike the complications of untreated dental disease, which are very common.
+Pre-anesthetic workups are recommended for pets undergoing dental work.
+A veterinarian will conduct a physical examination, blood work and EKG (electrocardiogram) to screen your pet for underlying diseases that can lead to anesthetic complications.
+Based on this assessment, your veterinarian will advise you on whether or not your pet is a candidate for a dental cleaning.
+The doctor will then make a unique plan catered to your pet’s health.
+Anesthetic complications in healthy pets (as determined by the pre-anesthetic workup) are exceedingly rare, unlike the complications of untreated dental disease, which are very common.

-Please contact our veterinarians at Animal Medical Hospital in Saint Petersburg, Florida (FL) at 727-896-7127 for more information.
+Please contact our veterinarians at Animal Medical Hospital in St. Petersburg, Florida (FL) at 727-896-7127 for more information.